Home

 How can you prevent an infestation?

-The best way to protect your pet against fleas and ticks is to use a spot-on treatment every 4 to 6 weeks.
+The best way to protect your pet against fleas and ticks is to use a spot-on treatment, tablet or collar from your vet.
 When it comes to fleas in particular, you can also help enormously by spraying your home with a flea-fighting spray, as 95% of fleas in an infestation are actually eggs and larvae in your home rather than adult fleas on your pet.
-Washing your pet’s bedding and any sofa cushions where they sleep regularly on a high heat as well as vacuuming daily will also massively help to reduce the number of fleas in your home.
+Washing your pet’s bedding and any sofa cushions where they sleep regularly on a high heat as well as vacuuming daily (and throughly clearing out the vacuum cylinder after!) will also massively help to reduce the number of fleas in your home.

 When it comes to ticks, always check your pet (and yourself) thoroughly after walks.
 When you go walking, ideally wear light clothing to make ticks easier to spot, and if you’re not wearing boots, roll your socks over the top of your trousers to protect your ankles.

-If you do come across a tick, use tweezers or a tick remover to carefully remove the tick, gripping as close to the skin as you possibly can to ensure you don’t leave the mouthparts of the tick behind.
+If you do come across a tick, use tweezers or a tick remover to carefully remove the tick, gripping as close to the skin as you possibly can to ensure you don’t leave the mouthparts of the tick behind, and gently twist to remove, don't pull.
 Gently clean the bite area, and always visit your vet if you have any concerns about a bite or infestation.
+If you're not confident in removing a tick contact your local vet for help.

-If you have any concerns we recommend contact your local vet or premium members can phone our 24/7 Vet Line at any time.
+If you have any concerns we recommend contacting your local vet or premium BorrowMyDoggy members can phone our 24/7 Vet Line at any time.